HefkayDev18/HefkayDev18/README.md

 🚀 About Me -
-I'm a software engineer driven by a passion for developing impactful software solutions by crafting **clean, scalable, and maintainable code** using modern frontend and backend tools and technologies.
+I'm a software engineer driven by a passion for developing impactful software solutions with focus on crafting **clean, scalable, and maintainable code** using modern frontend and backend tools and technologies.
 I constantly strive for continuous learning and improvement, embracing challenges that push my technical and problem-solving skills.

 🛠 Skills